flyyang/perf-function/README.md

 If you want measure function execution time in browswer, simple add folowing code, then `perf` your function.

-You can copy and test below code in your broswer console
+You can copy and test below code in your broswer console:

 ```
 function perf(fn) {